School of Information and Library Science

 Introduction

 The School of Information and Library Science (SILS) was founded in 1931 and is one of the most highly regarded programs of its kind in the nation.
 The school first offered a minor in information systems in 1997 and initiated a major in information science in 2003.
-UNC–Chapel Hill is the only university in the state offering a bachelor’s degree in information science and is one of only a small number of schools nationwide offering such a program.
+UNC–Chapel Hill is one of two universities in the state offering a bachelor’s degree in information science and is one of only a small number of schools nationwide offering such a program.

 Information science is the study of cognitive, social, technological, and organizational roles of information in all its forms.
 It rests on three foundational pillars: